AndrewDongminYoo/custom_linters/README.md

   rules:
     - missing_go_route_name_property
     - use_context_directly_for_go_router
+    - avoid_hardcoded_routes
 ```

 ## Usage

 After setting up, the linter will automatically analyze your code and provide warnings or suggestions based on the defined rules.
-For example:

 ### Missing `name` Property